carboncopyrefi/carbon-copy-site/content/guides/web3-grant-fundraising-guide-ngo.md

 <li>One of the most effective ways to include Web3 in your NGO work is to educate your community on Web3.

-::GuideModal{id="grant-2" title="One of the most effective ways to include Web3 in your NGO work is to educate your community on Web3" body=""}
+::GuideModal{id="grant-2" title="One of the most effective ways to include Web3 in your NGO work is to educate your community on Web3" body="It may sound challenging at first, but once you become comfortable in Web3 you'll be able to help others make the transition as well.
+This can significantly increase your eligibility for Web3 grant funding."}

 </li>